8-Week-Old Puppy Schedule: The Ultimate Guide to Training Your New Puppy

 Potty training a puppy is something many puppy parents struggle with.
 However, when you make going potty a regular part of your daily routine, it becomes much easier for your pup to get a hold of using the bathroom in appropriate places.

-Taking your new puppy out to use the bathroom MUST be the first thing you do every morning as your little pal simply isn’t capable yet of holding his/her urine for really long periods of time.
+• Taking your new puppy out to use the bathroom MUST be the first thing you do every morning, as your little pal simply isn’t capable yet of holding their urine for really long periods.

-It’s not ok to sleep in and wait until 10 AM to give your pup a potty break.
+• It’s not okay to sleep in and wait until 10 AM to give your pup a potty break.
 If you do so, I guarantee you’ll become frustrated as you wake up to potty accidents.
-Before you get your cup of coffee, watch the news, get showered for the day, etc. get your puppy outside immediately.
+Before you get your coffee, watch the news, get showered for the day, etc. get your puppy outside immediately.

-Bring your puppy to the area you want them to potty in, and give your pup ample time to do their business.
-It’s likely that your pup will use the restroom pretty quickly, but if they don’t (as some puppies are easily distracted) give your puppy enough time (at least 15 minutes) and some encouragement (perhaps the command “Go Potty”) while you wait.
+• Bring your puppy to the area you want them to potty in, and give your pup ample time to do their business.
+Your pup will likely use the restroom pretty quickly, but if they don’t (as some puppies are easily distracted) give your puppy enough time (at least 15 minutes) and some encouragement (perhaps the command “Go Potty”) while you wait.

-After your pup does his/her business, reward them with a pat or maybe even a treat as your new pal might need a little extra reward at this young of an age.
+• After your pup does their business, reward them with a pat or a treat, as your new pal might need a little extra reward at this young age.

 For the most part, potty training isn’t difficult.
 It’s all about being proactive and setting your puppy up to win.

-If you find yourself needing some extra guidance on potty training, I encourage you to sign up for my FREE potty training video course here!
+If you need extra guidance on toilet training, I encourage you to sign up for my FREE toilet training video course here!

-And to ensure you’re providing your pup with enough potty breaks throughout the day, please download a copy of my Puppy Potty Time Chart where you can log the times you’re taking your pup out for a bathroom break.
+To ensure you’re providing your pup with enough potty breaks throughout the day, please download a copy of my Puppy Potty Time Chart, where you can log the times you’re taking your pup out for a bathroom break.

 Exercise (E): Fun Activities to Keep Your Puppy Engaged and Moving During the Day

-Like toddlers, puppies are full of energy and they need to be kept active during the day so they don’t go crazy or become destructive.
+Like toddlers, puppies are full of energy and must be kept active during the day so they don't go crazy or become destructive.

-Check out the following activities you can plug into the “E” hours of your puppy’s schedule.
+Check out the following activities you can plug into your puppy schedule “E” hours.

 Socialization